Most Popular

 Prepare Required Documents

-Gather all supporting documents that prove your eligibility for the Federal Skilled Worker Program, including passport, educational credentials with ECA report, language test results, work experience letters, financial proof, and police clearance certificates.
-View the complete Canada Federal Skilled Worker Program documents required.
+Gather all supporting documents.
+This includes your passport, educational credentials with ECA report, language test results, work experience letters, financial proof of funds, and police clearance certificates.
+Verify current proof-of-funds amounts at Canada.ca before collecting bank statements.

 03